-Here is my work from Typography & Interaction, a year-long course in the Parsons MPS Communication Design program (Class of 2026).
+Hi, welcome to my index page!
+This is a collection of my work from Typography & Interaction, a year-long course in the Parsons MPS Communication Design program.
+Check out the projects below, or visit my portfolio to see more of my UX and visual design work.

 This project explores the timeline of typographic evolution from the 1800s through the late 1900s, using text excerpts from Ellen Lupton’s Thinking With Type.
 It features a typographic timeline composed of the typefaces cited within the selected chapters.
 The selections from Lupton are stylistically contrasted with my personal perspective.